LIBRARY/MEDIA TECHNOLOGY 100

 - Use the Internet to find Web sites appropriate to a given research assignment;

 - Understand the concept of a standard bibliography in a discipline area;

 - Evaluate information sources for their appropriateness to a given research assignment;

 - Construct a research hypothesis and thesis statement; and

 - Write and document an annotated bibliography in MLA style.

 Instruction/Grading: Students will engage in active learning assignments and will participate in discussion sessions each week.
 Assignments will be given regularly and will be graded/evaluated promptly.
 Students are expected to complete assignments by specified due dates.
 Late assignments will not be accepted.

 Point values are as follows:

-- Annotated bibliography- 5 sources, one of which must be a book or an academic journal article.
+- Annotated bibliography- 5 annotations, one of which must be from a book or an academic journal article.
 Annotations are to be 200-300 words; the bibliography must also include an introduction of at least 250 words, worth ten points.
-The final draft is to be submitted no later than the last day of instruction - 48 points total
+The final draft is to be submitted no later than the last day of instruction - 600 points possible

-- Exercises – 6 exercises, 7 points per exercise, 42 points total.
+- Exercises – 10 exercises, 30 points per exercise, 300 points possible.
 All exercises are to be submitted on the discussion boards and can vary in length from 100-300 words.
 IMPORTANT: all discussion board posts are assignments and are graded as such.
 Please see the rubric below to discussion board to get an idea of the manner in which your discussion board posts will be graded:

 Discussion Board Rubric: